sabuto/obs_command-dart/README.md

 ### How To Use

-Download the executable for your platform from https://github.com/Sabuto/obs_command-dart/releases.
+Download the executable for your platform and the config.yaml from https://github.com/Sabuto/obs_command-dart/releases.

+Make sure the config.yaml and obs_command are in the same directory.

 From the Terminal or command line navigate to the folder with the executable in and run
 ```obs_command help```